react-native-community/discussions-and-proposals/proposals/0000-Configure-NSURLSession.md

 ## Unresolved questions

 Configuration via Javascript could be considered preferable.
-However, this would require to touch on the Android implementation as well.
+However, this would require to touch on the Android implementation.
+Additionally, this requires implementing a bridging mechanism in Javascript.